 Safer.
-Fascinating word choice.
+What a fascinating word choice.
 Machiavelli didn’t say fear was better than love, just safer.

-Funny how a single word can unlock a whole new line of pondering.
-What is unsafe about caring?
+Funny how a single word can unlock a whole new line of pondering—what’s so unsafe about a leader who cares?

-Expressing love makes us vulnerable—we have to get close; fear can be elicited from a distance.
+Expressing love does makes us vulnerable.
+We have to get close; fear can be elicited from a distance.

 Detachment doesn’t ask for an emotional investment, empathy does.

 Sometimes we need a warm heart; others times a cool head.
-Sometimes we need the boot in the bottom, other times it’s warm hug.
-Sometimes we have to agree to disagree, choosing not to be ugly towards those who see things differently.
+Sometimes we need a boot in our bottom; other times it’s the comforting hug.
+Sometimes we have to agree to disagree, but not be disagreeable towards those who see things differently.

-How do we learn to not default to fear but rather to first seek to understand and then do what’s right for the situation?
+How can we learn to replace defaulting to fear with seeking to understand and doing what’s right for the situation?